querkmachine/kickstart8/README.md

 ## Command line scripts

-`npm run start`: Compiles tokens and assets in development mode, where code is expanded and changes are automatically compiled.
+`npm run start`: Compiles assets in development mode, where code is expanded and changes are automatically compiled.

 `npm run add <component-name>`: Adds a new component to the design system.
 This command creates a boilerplate component in the `components` directory that you can build upon.

-`npm run build`: Compiles tokens and assets and puts them in the `dist` directory.
+`npm run build`: Compiles assets and puts them in the `dist` directory.
 Get minified versions by running `npm run build -- --minify`.

-`npm run export`: Compiles tokens, minified assets and a static version of the Fractal system to the `export` directory.
+`npm run export`: Compiles minified assets and a static version of the Fractal system to the `export` directory.

 `npm run prettify`: Automatically checks for code format breaches in all files supported by Prettier (notably JS, Sass, Markdown and Yaml), correcting them automatically where possible.
 This currently uses the default Prettier configuration.